-This is really one of the best treks you can do out of Chiang Mai!
+This hike is one of the best Chiang Mai treks you can do!